 - To go from one property to another of Rokeby Manor, you can either walk or request for a complimentary drop at the reception.

 - Landour is quite cool through the year.
-The best time to visit is during April to June when the rhododendrons and other flowers are in full bloom.
+The best time to visit is from April to June when the rhododendrons and other flowers are in full bloom.
 Avoid Monsoons as it rains quite heavily here.
-December and January does see extreme winter with snowfall.
+December and January do see extreme winter with snowfall.

 - Flat shoes and warm woolen clothes are recommended when visiting Landour.

 P.S: Though I was invited by Rokeby Manor for a stay in Landour, the views and opinions expressed here are completely based on my own experience and are solely my own.